Does your research require ethical approval?

 The University of Manchester does not normally require formal ethical review for these activities provided the following criteria are met:

-1. The data is completely anonymous with no personal information being collected
+- The data is completely anonymous with no personal information being collected (apart from their name, their publically available contact details and a record of consent)

 Audit of Data/Secondary data analysis